combo-lab/combo_inertia/USER_GUIDE.md

 end
 ```

+#### Setting up necessary modules

-This package includes a few modules to help rendering Inertia responses:
+This package includes a few modules:

 - `Combo.Inertia.Plug` - the plug for detecting Inertia requests and preparing the connection accordingly.
 - `Combo.Inertia.Conn` - the `%Plug.Conn{}` helpers for rendering Inertia responses.